A completed application includes:

 If you have any difficulty with the online application, please contact:

 Fax: (217) 206-7397

 Application Deadline and Process:

-All application materials are generally due by March 1 but the deadline has been extended to March 15.
+All application materials are due by March 1 (extended to March 15, 2019).
 However, applications will be processed for consideration until the positions are filled.
 After an initial screening of applications, selected applicants will be invited to interview with legislative staff.
-The interviews are scheduled for April 18 – 21 at the Capitol Building in Springfield.
+The interviews are tentatively scheduled for April 23 – 26 at the Capitol Building in Springfield.
 The deliberations of the selection committee are confidential and final.
 All applications become the property of the University of Illinois Springfield.